Chapter 6 BUILDINGS AND BUILDING REGULATIONS*

 customarily accessory to and incidental to that of the dwelling(s) and which is located on the

 R202: Add: Attic, Habitable.
 Add: 4.
-The occupiable space is provided with an egress door
+The occupiable space is provided with

 accordance with Section R311.2 or by a ramp in accordance with Section R311.8 or a stairway in